Semiring Provenance for Lightweight Description Logics: Conclusions and Future Work

-When one of the semiring operations is not idempotent, we have seen in Section \ref{sec:expected-properties} that our provenance semantics may exhibit some counter intuitive behaviors.
-However, it may still be relevant to investigate it further in some cases.
-For \plusidem semirings that are not \timesidem, Theorem~\ref{th:sem-entailment} does not hold and some concept subsumptions entailed by the ontology may have an unexpected null provenance.
-It will nevertheless be interesting to investigate the case where the TBox is not annotated, in particular in the case of \plusidem, absorptive semirings (\sorp provenance) since it covers useful semirings such as the Tropical semiring (costs), the Viterbi semiring (confidence) or the \L ukasiewicz semiring (truth values).
-When the addition is not idempotent, Theorems~\ref{th:sem-algebra-cons-query}, \ref{th:sem-algebra-cons}, \ref{th:sem-cons-datalog} and~\ref{th:sem-commut-hom} do not hold: the provenance of queries is not in line with the one defined for relational databases or Datalog queries in the database literature, and provenance expressions in a provenance semiring cannot be used to compute the provenance in an application semiring.
-It may still be interesting to consider this case for explaining entailments with more details than with the \why-provenance.
-Possible directions for future work also include considering other query answering methods for $\ELHI_\bot$, for example based on Datalog rewritings \cite{DBLP:conf/rweb/BienvenuO15}.
-Finally, extension of the semiring provenance semantics to more expressive DLs featuring disjunction and full negation remains a challenge (\cf discussion in Section \ref{sec:relatedwork}).
+For semirings that are not \timesidem, Theorem~\ref{th:sem-entailment} does not hold for GCIs and some concept subsumptions entailed by the ontology may have an unexpected provenance~$\zero$.
+It will nevertheless be interesting to investigate further the case where the TBox is not annotated, in particular in the case of \plusidem, absorptive semirings (\sorp provenance) since it covers useful semirings such as the Tropical semiring (costs), the Viterbi semiring (confidence) or the \L ukasiewicz semiring (truth values).
+Possible directions for future work also include considering other query answering methods for \why-annotated $\ELHIbot$ ontologies, for example based on Datalog rewritings \cite{DBLP:conf/rweb/BienvenuO15}.